-2.15 Sub-contracting and Delegation
+3.16 Sub-contracting and Delegation

-- a) From time to time, services under the Mandate may be sub-contracted by Rothschild & Co Wealth Management UK Limited. - b) Rothschild & Co shall be entitled from time to time in its absolute discretion to delegate the performance of any of its functions or of any of its powers, authorities, duties and discretions to any person, including its Associates, and to remunerate such delegate provided that the same regulatory protections are conferred to the Client hereunder.
-Rothschild & Co may provide information about the Client and the Portfolio to any person to whom it delegates in accordance with this sub-clause in accordance with clause 2.15(c) below.
-Rothschild & Co's liability to the Client for any functions so delegated shall not be affected by such delegation. - c) The Client hereby consents to the delegation of all or a part of Rothschild & Co's Investment Services to Associates of Rothschild & Co or to any third parties including but not limited to, Rothschild & Co Bank A.G. in Switzerland, which is located outside the EEA.
+a) From time to time, services under the Mandate other than discretionary investment management may be subcontracted by Rothschild & Co.

+- b) Rothschild & Co shall be entitled from time to time in its absolute discretion to delegate the performance of any of its functions or of any of its powers, authorities, duties and discretions to any person, including its Associates, and to remunerate such delegate provided that the same regulatory protections are conferred to the Client hereunder.
+Rothschild & Co may provide information about the Client and the Portfolio to any person to whom it delegates in accordance with this sub-clause in accordance with clause 3.16(c) below.
+Rothschild & Co's liability to the Client for any functions so delegated shall not be affected by such delegation.
+Rothschild & Co delegates FX & fund trade processing, investment operations and reconciliation with the client's custodian to Rothschild & Co Bank AG. - c) The Client hereby consents to the delegation of all or a part of Rothschild & Co's Investment Services to Associates of Rothschild & Co or to any third parties including but not limited to, Rothschild & Co Bank A.G. in Switzerland.
 If assets are held outside the UK then they will not be subject UK rules on the protection of client money and assets.
-Rothschild & Co will notify the Client in the event that it intends to further delegate the performance of its Investment Services to any other person outside of the EEA.
+Rothschild & Co will notify the Client in the event that it intends to further delegate the performance of its Investment Services to any other person outside of the UK.

-2.16 Termination and Right to Cancel
+3.17 Termination and Right to Cancel